 Through a partnership with the US Department of Education’s Office of Indian Education, Claremont Graduate University will award selected Native Americans with a generous support package to help them earn a California preliminary K-12 teaching credential and master’s in education in as little as 12 months.

-The fellowship provides selected Native American students with full tuition support and a stipend for living expenses, in addition to a year of mentoring once they complete the program, so that they emerge as teachers prepared with the skills needed to promote educational excellence in their communities.
+The fellowship provides selected Native American students with full tuition support and a stipend for living expenses, in addition to two years of job-based mentoring once they complete the program, so that they emerge as teachers prepared with the skills needed to promote educational excellence in their communities.

 The CNA Fellowship support package

-- A 100% tuition fellowship to complete Claremont Graduate University’s preliminary teaching credential and master’s in education program.
-(Fellows will be responsible for nominal student fees and costs associated with state-mandated tests for K-12 teachers.)
+- A 100% tuition fellowship to complete Claremont Graduate University’s preliminary teaching credential and master’s in education program

-- One year of post-program job mentorship.
+- Two years of post-program job mentorship.
 (Fellows need not be in California for this phase of the program.)

 Who Can Become a CNA Fellow?

 CNA Fellows must be admitted to CGU’s Department of Teacher Education preliminary K-12 teaching credential and master’s in education program, must agree to the CNA Fellowship service commitment, and must be able to document that they meet any one of the following requirements in the US Department of State’s definition of “Indian”: